tjheslin1/sunday-arcana-recruitment/doc.md

 _Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-You can spend a point of rage to... inspire... one of your followers to succeed in their next adventure.
+You can spend a usage of rage to... inspire... one of your followers to succeed in their next adventure.

 The next time the follower is involved in an adventure that results in rolling on one of the _Follower adventure outcome_ tables in [Appendix A](#p10), you can reroll; you must keep the new role.